 <link rel="stylesheet" href="https://s3-us-west-2.amazonaws.com/demo-dev-s3bucket-6nnjmcsxgjrx/jets/public/assets/my-min-asset.css">

 public/images files are uploaded and served for convenience.
-It is recommended that you put your files in
+There’s a cavaet with the approach.
+The files in the

 You can override the setting and configure the folders with the Application Configuration.